-To start with, you can set up a free pro email account with them that allows you to use your domain - for example: email@example.com which looks better than gmail or yahoo etc.
+To start with, you can set up a free pro email account with them that allows you to use your domain – for example: firstname.lastname@example.org which looks better than Gmail or Yahoo etc.

 Next, they allow you create any kind of form to embed on your website or blog for free!
 That's pretty impressive when you compare with competitors who charge monthly fees for forms, pro emails, and other basic functionality for your blog.

 I created a contact form and a pro email with Zoho for free.
 You can see how they look on my contact page.